 In May 2002, the Company entered into a license agreement with The Regents of the University of California (UC) under which the Company obtained an exclusive, worldwide license to UC's patent rights in certain inventions (the UC Patent Rights) related to lipid-conjugated antiviral compounds and their use, including certain patents relating to brincidofovir.
 The license agreement was amended in September 2002 in order to expand the scope of the license and again in December 2010 in order to modify certain financial terms.
 The agreement was amended a third time in September 2011 to add additional patents related to certain metabolically stable lipid-conjugate compounds.
+A fourth amendment was executed in July 2012 to alter the rights and obligations of the parties in light of the Company's current business plans.
 In April 2018, a fifth amendment was executed to alter the rights and obligations of the parties in light of the Company's current business plans and to extend the term of the agreement to the later of the longest-lived Patent Rights (as defined in the agreement) or May 2028.